 “Research is an integral part of our culture — a reflection of who we are.
 Challenging current dogma is a hallmark of how we practice pediatric surgery.”

-— Samir K. Gadepalli, M.D., M.B.A., co-director of Pediatric Surgical Critical Care
+— Samir K. Gadepalli, M.D., M.B.A., Director of Clinical Research for Pediatric Surgery

-From basic science to health outcomes research, our investigators cover a lot of ground.
+From basic science to health outcomes research, our faculty cover a lot of ground.
 Our current projects include:

 - Streamlining clinical trials: Through consortial partnerships, we work to make it easier to conduct clinical trials.
 Current efforts include trials in children’s oncology for Wilms’ tumor, and to study a non-operative approach to treat appendicitis.